IntelRealSense/realsense-ros/realsense_ros_object/README.md

 #### Parameters
     ~show_rgb: (boolean, default: false)
-        if true - view localization result, drawn on rgb frame ~confidence: (flaot, default: 0.7)
+        if true - view localization result, drawn on rgb frame ~confidence: (float, default: 0.7)
 	    confidence threshold of localization result. result with confidence that low then the confidence will not be published.
     ~estimate_center: (boolean, default: true)
 	    if true - object estimation center will be enabled, and 3d location field in ObjectInBox will store it.
     ~use_CPU: (boolean, default: true)
-	    if true - use GPU opencl when processing localization. otherwize - use CPU.
+	    if true - use CPU when processing localization. otherwize - use GPU opencl.

 ### realsense_ros_object_recognition
 The realsense_recognition nodelet takes color image and depth image from device, then processes recognition on the frame, and publishes the result as realsense_or_msgs::ObjectArray message.